cooncesean/handbook-test/docs/people/introduction.md

 sidebar_label: Home
 ---

-You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).
+This is the home page for People Ops.

 ## Markdown Syntax

-To serve as an example page when styling markdown based Docusaurus sites.
+To serve as an example page when styling markdown based sites.

 ---